Blshop/Pandas-Alert-System-Project/README.md

       - event created when new file with csv extension created in folder.
       - then, due to the fact that watchdog doesnt have event handler for file finish copying, we wait for file last modification time stop changing, then analyze it.
       - WORKS from docker on Linux BUT NOT on Windows.
-    3. Analysis options done via configparser module:
+    3. Analysis options done via configparser module:<br>
       - Options are stored in config.txt file.
       - There are 3 default options in DEFAULT section:
         1. groupby - responsible for grouping data via set column "groupby = column_name"